 The interaction between a physician and a salesperson for a pharmaceutical or medical device company might include education, travel, honoraria, and meals.
-Most often, these transactions are made without written contract.
-However, in the case of industry-funded clinical research, physicians have contracts with life sciences company or contract research organizations (CRO).
-This contract could end up causing an aggregated payments record to be created under the name of a single principal investigator, the physician who leads the conduct of a clinical trial, which includes the salaries of multiple staff members, such as study coordinators and research nurses, as well as the costs of on-site supplies, equipment rental, shipping, and document storage.
-Without appropriate education, consumers could view all payments as income to the physician.
+Most often, these transactions are made without a written contract.
+However, in the case of industry-funded clinical research, physicians have contracts with life sciences companies or contract research organizations (CRO).
+These contracts can result in aggregated payments records that reflect huge sums, even if only a fraction represent payment to the physician.
+For example, the contract can result in a record created under the name of a single principal investigator-the physician who leads the conduct of a clinical trial-which includes the salaries of multiple staff members, such as study coordinators and research nurses, as well as the costs of on-site supplies, equipment rental, shipping, and document storage.
+Without appropriate education, consumers could view all payments as direct income to the investigator.